Table of contents

 ABO Blood Group System

-The ABO blood group system classifies human blood into four main types: A, B, AB, and O, based on the presence or absence of antigens on the surface of red blood cells.
-Blood type A has A antigens, type B has B antigens, type AB has both, and type O has neither.
-The inheritance of these blood types is determined by two alleles, where A and B are co-dominant, and O is recessive.
+The ABO blood group system classifies human blood into four types (A, B, AB, O) based on the presence or absence of antigens on red blood cells.
+The A and B alleles are codominant, while O is recessive.
+Understanding this system is essential to determine possible genotypes and phenotypes in offspring.

 Recommended video: